Accident at Work Claim*

-When you receive the medical report you should go through its content and make sure everything is accurate and your happy with it.
+When you receive the medical report you should go through its content and make sure everything is accurate and you are happy with it.

-There is a limit regarding how long an injured person has to initiate a legal action.
-This limit is pursuant to the statute of limitations act and if surpassed, it can cause your claim to be whats termed as statute barred from court.
+There is a limit regarding how long an injured person has to initiate legal action.
+This limit is pursuant to the statute of limitations act and if surpassed, it can cause your claim to be what’s termed as statute-barred from the court.
 One has two years from the date of the accident to initiate the legal action.